quicwg/ops-drafts/draft-ietf-quic-applicability.md

 more frequently than every 30 seconds over long idle periods may result in a too much unproductive traffic and power usage for some situations.

-Alternatively, the client (but not the server) can use 0-RTT resumption as a replacement for this keepalive traffic.
-In this case, a client that wants to send data to a server over a connection idle longer than the server's idle timeout (available from the idle_timeout transport parameter) can simply reconnect with 0-RTT.
-This reduces the latency involved with restarting the connection.
-It is of course only applicable in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.
+Alternatively, the client (but not the server) can use session resumption instead of sending keepalive traffic.
+In this case, a client that wants to send data to a server over a connection idle longer than the server's idle timeout (available from the idle_timeout transport parameter) can simply reconnect.
+When possible, this reconnection can use 0-RTT session resumption, reducing the latency involved with restarting the connection.
+This of course only applies in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.

 The tradeoffs between resumption and keepalive need to be evaluated on a per-application basis.
 However, in general applications should use keepalives